sama64/sama64.github.io/content/posts/personal-assistants.md

  never took it to a place where it was a real project or product at all.

- but the idea was, eventually I want to be having a personal coach with a personality sitting in my home. not in some data center where all my personal data is exposed and can be taken away. *_i want it to be mine_*
+ but the idea was, eventually I want to be having a personal coach with a personality sitting in my home. not in some data center where all my personal data is exposed and can be taken away.
+I want it to be _mine._

  but then, reality check: any open-source SOTA model needs a big GPU, and that means to invest a lot upfront, for a model that might be mediocre, and may be unusable (at that time llama 3 or equivalents were the only options).